CHAD: Combinatory Homomorphic Automatic Differentiation: Key ideas

 Here, we write $\lfun\lvar\trm$ for a linear function abstraction (merely a notational convention -- it can simply be thought of as a plain function abstraction) and $\lapp{\trm}{\trm[2]}$ for a linear function application of $\trm : \ty \multimap \ty[2]$ to the argument $\trm[2] : \ty$ (which again can be thought of as a plain function application).
-Further, given a program $\trm$ of tuple type ${\cty[2]_1}\t*{\cdots}\t*{\cty[2]_n}$, we write $\tProj{i}{\trm}$ for its $i$-th projection of type $\cty[2]_i$.
+Furthermore, given a program $\trm$ of tuple type ${\cty[2]_1}\t*{\cdots}\t*{\cty[2]_n}$, we write $\tProj{i}{\trm}$ for its $i$-th projection of type $\cty[2]_i$.
 Similarly, given a program $ \trm$ of linear type $\cty[2]_i$, we write $\tCoProj{i}(\trm)$ for the $i$-th coprojection $\tTuple{\zero,\ldots,\zero,\trm,\zero,\ldots,\zero} $ of type ${\cty[2]_1}\t*{\cdots}\t*{\cty[2]_n}$ and we write $\idx{\var_i}{\var_1,\ldots,\var_n}=i$ for the index of an identifier in a list of identifiers.
 Finally, $\transpose{D\op}$ here is a linear operation that implements the transposed derivative of the primitive operation $\op$.
-We note that we crucially need the commutative monoid structure on linear types to correctly define the reverse-mode derivatives of programs that involve tuples (or $n$-ary operations for $n\neq 1$).
+We note that we crucially need the commutative monoid structure on linear types to correctly define the reverse mode derivatives of programs that involve tuples (or $n$-ary operations for $n\neq 1$).
 Intuitively, matrix transposition (of derivatives) flips the copying-deleting comonoid structure provided by tuples into the addition-zero monoid structure. \begin{insight}\textit{ In functional define-then-run reverse AD, we need to have a commutative monoid structure on types of cotangents to mirror the comonoid structure coming from tuples: copying fan-out in the original program gets translated into fan-in in the transposed derivative, for accumulating incoming cotangents.
 This leads to linear types of cotangents. } \end{insight}

 Furthermore, observe that CHAD pairs up primal and (co)tangent values and shares common subcomputations, as desired.
-We see that what CHAD achieves is a compositional efficient reverse-mode AD algorithm that computes the (transposed) derivatives of a composite program in terms of the (transposed) derivatives $\transpose{D\op}$ of the basic building blocks $\op$.
-Finally, it does so in a way that satisfies desiderata (1)-(5).
+We see that what CHAD achieves is a compositional and efficient reverse mode AD algorithm that computes the (transposed) derivatives of a composite program in terms of the (transposed) derivatives $\transpose{D\op}$ of the basic building blocks $\op$.
+Finally, it does so in a way that satisfies desiderata (1)-(4).